AdamGoldsmith/cloud-gitlab/README.md

 #### Network Topology

-Here is a generalised diagramtic representation of the deployment.
+Here is a generalised diagramatic representation of the deployment.
 Management of internal instances without external-facing addresses, such as gitlab & vault instances, is performed via a bastion instance using [SSH proxy arguments](#SSH-proxy-&-inventories).
 A single external address with port-forwarding rules defined is used to reach the desired backend GitLab & Vault services.
 ![Alt text](images/GitLab-Vault-Topology.jpg "Overview of deployment")

 #### Supported platforms